mmeents/DaemonsMCP/README.md

 DaemonsMCP is a comprehensive C# MCP (Model Context Protocol) service that provides LLMs with secure, full-featured access to explore, read, and **write** to local codebases.
 Built on MCPSharp for reliable transport and JSON-RPC communication, it gives your AI assistant the ability to see, navigate, understand, and **modify** your project files just like a developer would.

-✅ **Fully Working** - Complete CRUD operations tested and compatible with Claude Desktop and other MCP clients!
+✅ **V2 - Enterprise DI Architecture** - Complete CRUD operations with dependency injection, enhanced security, and code intelligence capabilities!

 ## 🚀 Features